Vere Foster: Early life

-Born in Copenhagen on 25 April 1819, he was the third son of Sir Augustus John Foster, 1st Baronet and his wife, Albinia Jane (died 28 May 1867), daughter of George Vere Hobart, and granddaughter of George Hobart, 3rd Earl of Buckinghamshire.
+Foster was born in Copenhagen on 25 April 1819, where his Anglo-Irish father, Sir Augustus John Foster, was the British minister.
+His mother, Albinia Jane was the granddaughter of George Hobart, 3rd Earl of Buckinghamshire.
 He was educated at Eton College, and matriculated at Christ Church, Oxford, on 30 May 1838.

-Leaving Oxford without a degree, Foster joined the diplomatic service.
+Leaving Oxford without a degree, Foster joined the diplomatic service on an unpaid basis.
 From 1842 to 1843 he was attached to the diplomatic mission of Sir Henry Ellis in Rio de Janeiro, and from 1845 to 1847 to that of Sir William Gore Ouseley in Montevideo.
+He alarmed his superiors, and his father, by the enthusiasm he evinced for Garibaldi and his Redshirts in the Uruguayan Civil War.
+The Foreign Office made no further use of his services after it ordered the Montevideo consulate closed in June 1847.